kornelski/pngquant/lib/MANUAL.md

     liq_image *liq_image_create_rgba(liq_attr *attr, void* bitmap, int width, int height, double gamma);

 Creates image object that represents a bitmap later used for quantization and remapping.
-The bitmap must be contiguous run of RGBA pixels (alpha last; 0 transparent, 255 opaque).
+The bitmap must be contiguous run of RGBA pixels (alpha is the last component, 0 = transparent, 255 = opaque).

 The bitmap must not be modified or freed until this object is freed with `liq_image_destroy()`.
 See also `liq_image_set_memory_ownership()`.